CSC322-Grinnell/mayflower-directory/README.md

 [official guide](https://devcenter.heroku.com/articles/heroku-cli).

 After cloning the application, run
-`heroku git:remote -a mayflower-directory-staging` in the root of the project to add a `heroku` git remote.
+`heroku git:remote -a mayflowerdirectory-staging` in the root of the project to add a `heroku` git remote.
 You can then deploy changes that you have committed by pushing to the `heroku` remote with `git push heroku master`.
 These changes will be available at the `mayflower-directory-staging` Heroku app.

-From the Heroku dashboard, under the `mayflower` pipeline, you can then deploy the changes you made from `mayflower-directory-staging` to `mayflower-directory`.
+From the Heroku dashboard, under the `mayflowerdirectory` pipeline, you can then deploy the changes you made from `mayflowerdirectory-staging` to `mayflowerdirectory`.
 This is the app that is will be used by the Mayflower residents, and so you should be careful in making sure all the changes you made to the staging app work correctly.